Should I cash in on hot banker?

 Here is a tough one!
 I need your help!
 I was wondering how to approach the issue of meeting a financial officer at my bank!
 I usually do all my banking through the web or phone, but recently had to go into my branch to update my account.
 I was greeted and assisted by a man who was not only gorgeous, but fashionable and funny, too!
 I want to know if he is available and/or if he would be interested in doing something some time, but due to his professional relationship with me as a client, I don't know what would be appropriate!
 Have any ideas?
 Or is this man completely off limits?

-They're always telling us to invest for our future... here's your chance!
+They always say to invest for the future... here's your chance!